CAT 2021: Quantitative Ability – Important Concepts and Formulas on Clock

-CAT 2016 will be conducted in end of November this year.
+CAT 2021 will be conducted in November 2021.
 Following understanding on concepts and formulas on clock will help you in Quantitative Ability section:

 • The face or dial of watch is a circle whose circumference is divided into 60 equal parts, called minute spaces.

 • A clock has two hands; the smaller one is called the hour hand or short hand while the larger one is called minute hand or long hand.

 i.
 In 60 minutes, the minute hand gains 55 minutes on the hour on the hour hand.

 ii.
 In every hour, both the hands coincide once.